-Jacob and I both have a thing for history, so exploring Battery Russell at Fort Stevens is always a must when we make it down to Oregon.
+If you’re a history buff or just love checking out old places, Battery Russell at Fort Stevens is a must when you’re in the Oregon area.
 While this particular battery is no longer active, it once played an important role in the defense of the Oregon coast during WWII.
-It also happens to be one of my absolute favourite sites at Fort Stevens!
+It also happens to be one of our absolute favourite sites at Fort Stevens!

-Battery Russell was only manned full-time after the attack on Pearl Harbor in WWII.
-It wasn’t a popular station because the housing was quickly built and soldiers rotated in and out every few days.
-It even gained the unfortunate nickname of ‘Squirrelsville’.
+Battery Russell was an unpopular station and was only manned full-time after the attack on Pearl Harbor in WWII.
+The housing was quickly built and soldiers rotated in and out every few days, leaving it with the unfortunate nickname of Squirrelsville.

 Soldiers manned their stations at Battery Russell but for unknown reasons they held their fire.
 Luckily most of the submarine's fire landed harmlessly and only a few touched down near Battery Russell.
 The attack didn't injure anyone but it did scare locals.
 They set up a citizen’s patrol and strung barbed wire up and down the beach – even through the Wreck of the Peter Iredale.

 This unsuccessful attack was the only wartime action Fort Stevens ever saw.
 It was also the only U.S. mainland military base that had ever been fired upon since the War of 1812.

 While I've never experienced anything akin to a ghostly sighting on my three trips to Battery Russell, there have been many reports that say otherwise.
 It's even topped lists of most haunted places in Oregon!
 Although no soldiers actually died at Battery Russell, Fort Stevens was active during the Civil War and may be what accounts for these sighting.